 Nikita Tokarev, director of Moscow Architecture School MARCH (Moscow)

-Denis's works always allocates its own frame geometry (geometric frame?).
+Denis's works always allocates its own geometric frame.
 Even when he is working on the building under construction, he achieves to show visual harmony and purity of proportions

 of architecture and space.